mila-iqia/fuel/docs/overview.rst

 .. admonition:: In summary
     :class: tip

-    * :class:`Transformer` subclasses are responsible for taking data stream(s)
+    * :class:`Transformer`

-      as input and producing a data stream as output, which applies some transformation to the input stream(s).
+      - :class:AbstractDataStream` subclass.
+Is itself an abstract class.
+Its subclasses are responsible for taking data stream(s) as input and producing a data stream as output, which applies some transformation to the input stream(s).
-    * Transformers can be chained together to form complex data processing pipelines.
+      - Transformers can be chained together to form complex data processing pipelines.
+      - **Constructor arguments**:

+        - ``data_stream``: :class:`AbstractDataStream` instance, the input
+          stream.

 Some :class:`AbstractDataStream` subclasses take data streams as input.
 We call them *transformers*, and they enable us to build complex data preprocessing